shrisawant144/COMMLINK/CommLink/README.md

 ## What Is This Application?

-This is a **desktop application** that lets you send and receive **JSON messages** (a common data format) over computer networks.
-Think of it like a specialized messaging app for computers to talk to each other.
+This is a **desktop application** that enables you to send and receive **JSON messages** (a common data format) over computer networks.
+Think of it as a specialized messaging app for computers to communicate with each other.

 ### Real-World Example
 Imagine you have two computers:
 - **Computer A** wants to send a message: `{"temperature": 25, "humidity": 60}`
 - **Computer B** wants to receive this weather data
-- This application makes that communication possible!
+- CommLink makes this communication seamless and reliable!

 ## What You Can Do With This App